aws-samples/amazon-q-business-code-analysis/README.md

 --- | --- | ---
 N. Virginia (us-east-1) | [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://us-east-1-amazon-q-business-code-analysis.s3.amazonaws.com/cloudformation.yml) | https://us-east-1-amazon-q-business-code-analysis.s3.amazonaws.com/cloudformation.yml

+Note: Depending on the size of the repo and the number of files, the pre-processing job may take anywhere between five minutes to an hour to complete after stack creation.
+To monitor the progress, you can check the logs under jobs in the Amazon Batch console.
+If you use the Q for Business application, before pre-processing is completed you may not get the best results.

 ### 2. Access the Amazon Q for Business application
 1. Navigate to the [Amazon Q for Business application](https://us-east-1.console.aws.amazon.com/amazonq/home?region=us-east-1#applications).
 2. Click on the application you just created.